 We wanted somewhere to visit at night, so the buzzy marina in Vilamoura was perfect for the group.

-There are 6 courses in Vilamoura all within 2 miles of the hotel.
+There are 6 courses in Vilamoura in Portugal all within 2 miles of the hotel.
 See my comments below on each of the course we played

 We have a range of hotels and apartments for groups of all requirements and budgets.